spiral-nights/ai-group-chat/memory-bank/progress.md

 - Decision to use Phoenix.Token for secure invitation tokens and Swoosh for email delivery, using embedded HTML for the email body as a workaround for template rendering issues.
 - Decision to implement explicit participant addition for chat rooms with same-account verification and update the chat room UI accordingly.
 - Decision to make the `owner_id` column in the `accounts` table nullable to support accounts without a designated owner initially.
+- Decision to change the "Add user to chat room" functionality to use a form submission.
+- Decision to display the list of participants in the chat room and update the participant check logic.
+- Decision to implement real-time participant list updates using Phoenix PubSub.